Transparency International Russia: Persecution and work in exile

-In March 2023 the Prosecutor General's Office of the Russian Federation designated the international movement Transparency International as an undesirable organization.
+In March 2023, the Prosecutor General's Office of the Russian Federation designated the international movement Transparency International as an undesirable organization.
 The agency treated as political activity the activists' proposals to introduce criminal liability for illicit enrichment, to abolish the foreign-agent status for NGOs, and to end excessive regulation of the media.
 Russian law provides criminal liability for cooperation with undesirable organizations.
-Fearing persecution by the authorities, the leadership of the Russian chapter of "Transparency" decided to close the legal entity in Russia.
-In late September 2024 the Ministry of Justice removed "Transparency International Russia" from the list of foreign agents due to the liquidation of the legal entity.
+Fearing persecution by the authorities, the leadership of the Russian chapter of Transparency International decided to close the legal entity in Russia.
+In late September 2024, the Ministry of Justice removed Transparency International Russia from the list of foreign agents due to the liquidation of the legal entity.

-In October 2023 "Transparency International Russia in exile" (Трансперенси Интернешнл — Россия в изгнании) began operations.
+In October 2023, 'Transparency International Russia in exile' (Трансперенси Интернешнл — Россия в изгнании) began operations.
 The leadership stated that it would continue civic resistance to corruption in Russia.
 Data on the team are not disclosed for security reasons, but it is known that the chapter was headed by Ilia Shumanov.

 The new team's goal was to investigate cross-border money-laundering schemes and corruption linked to the Russia's invasion of Ukraine.
 Together with Novaya Gazeta it published investigations about the nationalization of around 180 private companies over the two years since the start of the war, the links between the deaths of top Gazprom managers and money laundering, and cases of trade-based money laundering from Russia to the United Kingdom.
 The organization's experts condemned the ongoing militarization and human-rights violations in Russia.

-On 27 December 2024 the Russian Ministry of Justice designated "Transparency International Russia in exile" a "foreign agent."
+On 27 December 2024, the Russian Ministry of Justice designated 'Transparency International Russia in exile' as a "foreign agent."
 In response, the organization stated that its work would continue unchanged in a safe jurisdiction.